FriendsOfEpub/eBookPerfChecklist/README.md

 - press “tab” to navigate items
 - press “enter” to check
 - press “space” to display details
-- press “backspace” to reset the checklist
+- press “esc” to reset the checklist

 Don’t worry, your checklist is autosaved: you can close this website, your current checklist will be retrieved when reopened.